wojciech-kulik/xcodebuild.nvim/README.md

 - [xcbeautify](https://github.com/tuist/xcbeautify) - Xcode logs formatter (optional - you can set a different tool or disable formatting in the config).
 - [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) - required by Project Manager to manage project files.
 - Xcode (make sure that `xcodebuild` and `xcrun simctl` work correctly).
-- To get the best experience with apps development, you should install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) to be able to debug.
+- To get the best experience, you should install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) to be able to debug.
-- This plugin requires the project to be written in Swift.
+- This plugin requires the project to be built using Swift.
 It was tested only with Xcode 15.
-- Make sure to configure LSP properly for iOS/macOS apps.
+- Make sure to configure LSP properly.
 You can read how to do that in my post: [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim).

 Install tools: